- Faith and Worship

 - How Do I...

 At his address to the permanent deacons of the United States ("The Heart of the Diaconate Servants of the Mysteries of Christ and Servants of Your Brothers and Sisters," Sept.
-19, 1987), Pope John Paul II said the permanent deacon's ministry "is the Church's service sacramentalized ...
+19, 1987), St. John Paul II said this about the ministry of the permanent diaconate: It "is the Church's service sacramentalized ...
 This is at the very heart of the diaconate to which you are called: to be a servant of the mysteries of Christ and, at one and the same time, to be a servant of your brothers and sisters."